 Work to improve your credit score

-“Spend the next six months to a year improving your credit score to lower your insurance costs,” Galstyan advises.
 This means paying your bills on time and in full without missing any payments, refraining from applying for new credit, and not maxing out your credit limit.
-It also involves reviewing your three free credit reports and contacting TransUnion, Experian and Equifax to dispute any errors or inaccuracies you see there.
+Review your three free credit reports every year and contact TransUnion, Experian and Equifax to dispute any errors or inaccuracies you see there.

 “If your credit score is lower than desired or your credit history includes late payments, and you are worried that these factors will trigger higher premiums, contact the insurer directly.
 A low credit score does not necessarily imply irresponsibility.
-Your credit score may have dropped if you were laid off, fell behind on bills, or were out of work for medical reasons,” Galstyan says.
+Your credit score may have dropped if you were laid off, fell behind on bills or were out of work for medical reasons,” Galstyan says.

-Inquire about insurance discounts
+Ask about insurance discounts you may qualify for

-Enroll in a telematics program with your insurer
+Enroll in a telematics program

 Explore a group insurance plan

-“Some companies offer reductions to drivers who get insurance through a group plan from their employer or through professional, business, or alumni groups or other associations.
+“Some companies offer reductions to drivers who get insurance through a group plan from their employer or through professional, business or alumni groups or other associations.
 Ask your employer and inquire with groups or clubs you are a member of to see if this is possible,” Friedlander says.

 Final thoughts on car insurance for drivers with bad credit

-While you should strive to better your credit score and resolve any problems you notice on your credit reports, be aware that no matter how low your score you won’t be prevented from getting auto insurance coverage.
+While you should strive to better your credit score and resolve any problems you notice on your credit reports, be aware that no matter how low your score, you won’t be prevented from getting auto insurance coverage.
 Just expect to pay more until your credit improves.
+Meanwhile, pursue discounts you may be eligible for and request quotes from several carriers.

 Resources & Methodology

-- Federal Trade Commission.
+Federal Trade Commission.
 “Credit-based insurance scores: Impacts on consumers of automobile insurance.”
-Accessed September 2022.
+Accessed May 2025.